22 Things a Funeral Director Won’t Tell You

 Don’t pay in advance

 Go ahead and plan your funeral, but think twice before paying in advance.
 You risk losing everything if the funeral home goes out of business.
 Instead, keep your money in a pay-on-death account at your bank.
-(Here are 13 things your financial adviser won’t tell you.)
+Here are 23 things your financial adviser won’t tell you.

 Discharged veterans get special treatment

 If you or your spouse is an honorably discharged veteran, burial is free at a Veterans Affairs National Cemetery.
 This includes the grave, vault, opening and closing, marker, and setting fee.
-Many State Veterans Cemeteries offer free burial for veterans and, often, spouses (www.cem.va.gov).
+Many State Veterans Cemeteries offer free burial for veterans and, often, spouses.
+Check out these 17 things you never knew about Arlington Cemetery.

 Walmart and Costco sell caskets, too